Salamahin/joinwiz/README.md

 The second reason is that unit testing with Spark is a nightmare.
 It takes seconds for local session to start which means you will be running your single suite for a minute or two.
 On the other hand Scala has an abstraction over type - higher kinds.
-Most popular spark transformations can be expressed on top of Datasets and any Seq, and `joinwiz-testkit` allows you to do so **without even creating a Spark context**, and that will your tests super fast.
+Most popular spark transformations can be expressed on top of Datasets and any Seq, and you can check your logic **without even creating a Spark context**, and that will your tests super fast.
 Of course not every transformation has an analogue in Seq's terms (like `repartition` makes sence only for distributed collections) but such specific behaviour still can be isolated easily.